influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 InfluxData recommends using a separate server to store your monitoring data.
 It is possible to store the monitoring data in your cluster and [connect the cluster to Chronograf](/chronograf/v1.4/troubleshooting/frequently-asked-questions/#how-do-i-connect-chronograf-to-an-influxenterprise-cluster), but, in general, your monitoring data should live on a separate server.

-Finally, this guide assumes that you're working on an Ubuntu 16.04 installation.
+You're working on an Ubuntu 16.04 installation.
 Chronograf and the other components of the TICK stack are supported on several operating systems and hardware architectures.
 Check out the [downloads page](https://portal.influxdata.com/downloads) for links to the binaries of your choice.

 ## Architecture Overview